axelvanherle/IR-Communication-ES2/README.md

 What can be found here?

-- Documentation about altium
+- Documentation about Altium Designer;
-- Documentation about arduino
+- Documentation about Arduino;
-- Documentation about multisim
+- Documentation about NI Multisim.